-LIFE reports that it took 67 boys in blue to stave the crowd finally, and thank goodness that they did.
+LIFE reports that it took 67 boys in blue to stave the crowd, and thank goodness they did.

 Aftermath, Fines, and Suspensions

-Hefty fines for the wrestlers totaled $2,600 (roughly $25,313 in today’s dollars), but an unfazed Rocca, who was reported to be making $100,000 a year, said, “I am sorry about the whole thing.
+Hefty fines for the wrestlers totaled $2,600 (roughly $25,313 in today’s dollars), but an unfazed Rocca, who was reportedly making $100,000 a year, said, “I am sorry about the whole thing.
 Commissioner Helfand is a great American.”